 “I don't want this to be something that's whispered about, that's hidden behind doors," said Kutcher.
 "We have a law that governs it.
 It's regulated carefully.
 It's done with great care by the people involved in it.”

 (You can read more about Paul’s story here, as written by his widow and DWDC volunteer, Liana Brittain.)

-Dr. Jonathan Reggler, chair of our Physicians Advisory Council, wrote a letter to The BMJ about why assisted dying should be legal in the United Kingdom.
+Dr. Jonathan Reggler, chair of our Clinicians Advisory Council, wrote a letter to The BMJ about why assisted dying should be legal in the United Kingdom.
 In his response, Dr. Reggler provides valuable insights from his experience as a MAID provider in Canada:

 “There is the belief that patients will distrust their physicians because we are supposed only to help prolong life; in fact, most patients are pleased to learn that we are more interested in their well-being and their autonomy than in our own rather narrow view of the role of the physician at the end of life.
 I get thanked on a weekly basis for being involved in providing MAID.”